YingjingLu/BlockChain-Simulator/docs/config_and_trace.md

 * The `config.json` defines parameters this protocol takes in.
 Below is the json structure for `config.json`
 * top level key `protocol` specifies the protocol this config is for for the simulator to do initialization.
 It can be `"dolev_strong"` or `"streamlet"` or `"new_protocol"` that you further define.
 If you specify `"dolev_strong"` then further `"dolev_strong_config"` must be present, if you specify `"streamlet"`, `"streamlet_config"` must be present and so on.
 * `"dolev_strong_config"`, `"streamlet_config"` and other protocol dependent configurations must contains keys: `round, num_corrupt_player, num_total_player, use_trace, max_delay`, `inputs` is optional if the protocol does not receive any inputs at any round.
 * `round`: for Dolev strong, this round is not including the zeroth round.
 So if `dolev_strong_config` with round of 3 that means there will be round `0,1,2,3` where round `0` is the round sender receives input and sends to other players.
 The round `3` is the round every player generates output.
-However, for `streamlet_config` round of 3 will include round `0,1,2` in the record.
+However, for `streamlet_config` round of 3 will include round `0,1,2` when executed.
 * Player IDs generated will indexed from 0 and corrupt players will always be at later index.
 For example if you have 5 players and 3 of them are corrupt that will be player `0, 1` being honest and player with id `2, 3, 4` will be corrupt.
 * `use_trace`:  true if we use messages defined in the message_trace folder for communication among players each round, if false, protocol do not use any message traces but use protocol's definition to generate and communicate messages.
-* `max_delay`: max number of round -1 for no limit to delay.
+* `max_delay`: max number of round -1 for partially synchronous, no bound for max delay.
 If this is set to a non-negative number all the message delays, despite being manually configured in message trace, will be capped by this max_delay.
+Note that since the round based protocols delivers the messages at the beginning of next round during good network conditions, `max_delay` should be set to a number of at least 1 for DolevStrong and at least 2 for Streamlet to avoid undefined behaviors.
 * `inputs`: The 2D array of `message` objects for each protocol.
 First dimension is the round and second dimension is the message.
 So `inputs[0]` stands for all the messages for players in round 0, and so on.
 For streamlet, there will be only one message, so only `inputs[0][0]` will be cunted.
 If `inputs` is missing, the sender and the bit will be randomly generated.

 ```